InvasiveH8ter/NASDM/README.md

 #### Earthengine authentication
 Make sure you have access to an Earth Engine account and have installed Python earthengine-api.

-Run `earthengine authenticate` and follow the prompts.\
+Run the following code and follow the prompts.

+% earthengine authenticate

 You should now have an environment variable set up an authentication key, which allows you to directly initialize ee without authenticating it every time.

 ---